 To me, that has taken us so far away from the purpose of the NBN - which is to deal with these issues, to make sure we've got the infrastructure in place, and that it's affordable, so that we rediffuse the benefits of the digital economy out to the entire economy.
 That was the purpose.
 Now we are pricing ourselves, and parts of the community, out of that vision.
 We're pricing - as soon as people at the end of price - the other end of the network would be subsidised and able to be invested in by the private sector are no longer commercially attractive, or the investment is not as attractive, because the usage at the end has gone, or isn't what it could be.
 So we find ourselves really, in my view, tail-wagging the dog.
 A political decision was made to determine, in the end, that it shouldn't be in the budget.

-Alan Kirkland: Could you describe that as a policy of unaffordability?
+Jim White? : Could you describe that as a policy of unaffordability?

 (LAUGHTER)